 But - I threw my hands up in the air, counted to 5 (left my eyes open this time) and LET GO! - It's the only way to describe the feeling.
 You literally just have to let go.

-The Bungy Jump in Taupo is 47m high and leads into Waikato River - The highest water touch Bungy in NZ.
+The Taupo Bungy Jump is 47m high and leads into Waikato River - The highest water touch Bungy in NZ.
 The green waters of Waikato river are amazing and the town of Lake Taupo itself is green, and lakey and mountainous - stunning!

 After my Taupo Bungy I knew I wanted to do all of them.
 The next stop was the adventure capital of the world - Queenstown.
 I had 3 options in Queenstown: Kawarau Bridge, Nevis Bungy and the Ledge Bungy.

 The Kawarau Bridge Bungy jump - 43m high is a great "teaser" to the Nevis.
-I had done the Bridge Bungy a few years before hand (me first EVER Bungy Jump) so decided to go for something a little more thrilling.
+I had done the Bridge Bungy a few years beforehand (my first EVER Bungy Jump) so decided to go for something a little more thrilling.

 The Ledge Bungy is a new style Bungy in Queenstown.
 You’re not tied by the feet, it’s around the chest, so you’re free to run and jump off any way you can imagine - plus as it is situated 400m above the centre of Queenstown - it has some amazing views!
 Some say this is the scariest of all Bungy Jumps!